Azure-Samples/active-directory-b2c-dotnetcore-webapp/README.md

 ### Step 7:  Run the sample

 Clean the solution, rebuild the solution, and run it.
-You can now sign up & sign in to your application using the accounts you configured in your respective policies
+You can now sign up & sign in to your application using the accounts you configured in your respective policies.

 ## About the code